AthomsG/LIP_INTERNSHIP/README.md

 ## WorkFlow

 `Efficiency.C` is given as an example of how to use the fitting method to calculate an efficiency.
+It follows as such:
-First the user has to manually define the bins in which the quantity being studied (i.e. pT, Eta, Phi) will be divided
+1. The user has to manually define the bins in which the quantity being studied (i.e. pT, Eta, Phi) will be divided;
+2. Generate ```cpp string*

 ## Preferences